 |Database replication and archival||

 Falcon runs as a standalone server as part of your Hadoop cluster.

 A user creates entity specifications and submits to Falcon using the Command Line Interface (CLI) or REST API.
 Falcon transforms the entity specifications into repeated actions through a Hadoop workflow scheduler.
 All the functions and workflow state management requirements are delegated to the scheduler.
-By default, Falcon uses Oozie for the scheduler.
+By default, Falcon uses Apache Oozie as the scheduler.